Our Review Process

 If you are into healthy snacking, you must be familiar with various dry fruits like raisins, figs, apricots, and dates.
 Rich in fibre and antioxidants, dry fruits offer a range of health benefits.
 Prunes can be a great addition to this list, as they are dried forms of plums.
 Once the plums are ripened, they are harvested and sent to the drying facility.
 They are washed and dehydrated by either sun-drying or by using dehydrators.
 This dehydrated version of plums is known as prunes.

 Only specific plum varieties are used to make prunes.
 They remain consumable for up to a year when stored under proper conditions.
 They are a powerhouse of nutrients.
-However, are prunes good for people with diabetes?
 One prune has a count of 23 calories only.
 Prunes are an excellent source of fibre; they have a low glycaemic index and are a perfect choice for people with diabetes.
 The nutritional profile of prunes, illustrated below, tells you why it is a healthy superfood.
-Also know how to reverse prediabetes.
+Also know how to reverse prediabetes & dates for diabetes.

 Table of Contents